seanreed1111/sql-recipes/recipes.md

 Grouping by Expression Results
 Problem
-You want to group rows into subgroups based on values calculated from an expression.
+You want to group rows into subgroups based on values calculated FROM an expression.

 Solution
 Put the expression in the GROUP BY clause.